You were blue, or you were red. There was no piking out – you backed Ford or you supported Holden, or you stayed the hell out of it.

 The Ford v Holden war in domestic touring car racing preceded Supercars and transcended the sport, making heroes of everyday men and superstars out of the cars they raced.

-Now, as the inevitable news that Holden will kill off the slow-selling Commodore in the face of irrevocable consumer change sinks in, that racing rivalry will truly be no more.
+Now, as the news sinks in that Holden is gone forever, that racing rivalry will truly be no more.

 Read more: The day Holden canned the Commodore